SCUBA Travel

 Del Henderson, 2006

-Rating: 5 stars
+Reviews: 5 stars

-" Diving the condmindium in Palau is incredible.
-They call it the condomindium because it looks like a set of apartment bocks.
+" Diving the condomindium in Palau is incredible.
+They call it the condominium because it looks like a set of apartment bocks.
 A cabbage coral wall that just is so big (can't really remember how big) and each piece of cabbage coral has a fish that lives in it and ferociously defends its home.
 All of Palau is great, but the condomindium sticks in my mind the most. "

-Palau Dive Operators
+Palau Dive Shops and Liveaboards

 Big Blue Explorer liveaboard